-Mario + Rabbids Kingdom Battle - Luigi Guide
+Who Will Benefit From This Mario + Rabbids Kingdom Battle Guide?

 Whilst Mario + Rabbids Kingdom Battle isn’t the toughest strategy game out there, it’s still no pushover if you’re not sure what you’re meant to be doing.
 These guides are meant to help by covering each of the game’s eight playable characters, outlining some useful strategies for each and pointing out a few combos and synergies to take advantage of.

 As always, these aren’t definitive ways to use each of the characters, but they should be thought of as guidelines to nudge you in the right direction.
 If you have any other strategies that I failed to mention, don’t hesitate to mention them in the comments section.

 Luigi is the undisputed king of range in Mario + Rabbids.
 With by far the best long-range weapon in the game, Precision (basically his Poltergust 3000 from Luigi’s Mansion), Luigi is capable of dishing out damage from positions that no other character is capable of.

 Besides his impressive range and damage output, Luigi is also blessed with the best secondary weapon in the game in the form of the Sentry.
 This perfectly compliments his playstyle, giving him options for when he can’t line up a clear shot.
 Combined with his excellent mobility, you’d think Luigi had it all …